School Resource Officer

 The School Resource Officer program (SRO) is a nationally accepted program involving the placement of a law enforcement officer within the educational environment.
-Although School Resource Officer programs have been in the schools since the 1960's, programs have grown expediently over the past several years, particularly in response to the increase in school related violence.
+Although School Resource Officer programs have been in the schools since the 1960's, programs have grown expediently over the past several years, particularly in response to the increase in school-related violence.

 The Need for an Officer

 When successful, the program has proven to be a very positive asset to the school and community.
-And of course, should their be an issue needing the attention of Law Enforcement arise, that service is readily available.
+And of course, should there be an issue needing the attention of Law Enforcement to arise, that service is readily available.
 In some cases, the simple presence of an Officer is deterrent enough for many bad behaviors.